ioccc-src/winner/bugs.md

 even when it works.
 See the author's remarks in the index.html for details.
 Increasing the buffer size and having it, when fed its own source code, generate code that will compile with the same buffer size is difficult: it just uses the original size.
-Cody explains this further down.
+This is explained later down.

 Getting it to use `fgets()` is even harder as when fed its own code it will generate code that cannot even compile let alone use `fgets(3)`.